Find a Harley-Davidson School

 2. Harley-Davidson's appeal keeps growing.

 Worldwide, roughly 228,000 new Harleys were sold in 2018, according to the company's investor relations site.
 The company also says that around three million Americans are Harley-Davidson riders.
 And it aims to increase that to four million by 2027.

 The bottom line is this: When Harleys are in demand, motorcycle technicians who specialize in them also tend to be sought-after.

 3. The future looks bright for Harley mechanics.

 Learning how to diagnose problems with two-wheeled vehicles and repair them appropriately is very useful.
 But learning the special methods involved in servicing a Harley-Davidson bike can bring extra rewards.
 After all, not everyone has the skill set to do something like inspect, disassemble, and reassemble a Harley engine.

 That's why many mechanics who specialize in this brand of motorcycles enjoy good career prospects and salary potential.
-In fact, the average annual wage for a motorcycle tech in the U.S. was about $39,260 in 2018.
-But many people in this trade—including some Harley specialists—earned more than $59,640.****
+In fact, the Occupational Employment Statistics program says that the average annual wage for a motorcycle tech in the U.S. was about $39,260 in 2018.
+But many people in this trade—including some Harley specialists—earned more than $59,640.

 4. Being a Harley enthusiast can help you go a long way.

 Many of the most successful people in this industry were inspired to achieve their goals by their drive and enthusiasm for Harley-Davidson.
 So if you have a genuine love for this brand and its motorcycles, then you can probably get a lot from attending a Harley mechanic school.
 Why not go for it?

 The training you need doesn't require much effort to find.
 Locating a program near you is as fast and simple as typing your zip code into the school finder on this page.
 So discover the possibilities right now!